open-mmlab/mmselfsup/docs/en/advanced_guides/add_transforms.md

 ## Creating a new transform in Pipeline

-Here are the steps to Create a new transform.
+Here are the steps to create a new transform.

 ### Step 1: Creating the transform

-Write a new transform in [processing.py](https://github.com/open-mmlab/mmselfsup/tree/1.x/mmselfsup/datasets/transforms/processing.py) and overwrite the `transform` function, which takes a `dict` as input:
+Write a new transform in [processing.py](https://github.com/open-mmlab/mmselfsup/tree/dev-1.x/mmselfsup/datasets/transforms/processing.py) and overwrite the `transform` function, which takes a `dict` as input:

 ```python
 @TRANSFORMS.register_module()